Foxtrot: International Style

 The International (British) Style is widely employed in Europe and Great Britain as a social and competitive dance.
 Its defining characteristic is that partners must maintain body contact at all times.
 Consequently, the variety of possible figures and positions is much more limited than in the American style.
 Dancers concentrate on creating an image of a smooth, gliding motion around the dance floor.
 The use of body contact makes it possible to execute very tight turns, which is further enhanced by the extensive use of heel turns.
 This use of heel turns, and the effort required to produce the desired gliding motion, give International Style Foxtrot a reputation as being perhaps the most difficult of all ballroom dances to execute well.

 Most figures are based upon four-count units with the rhythm slow (two counts), quick (one count), quick (one count), repeating in each measure.
 A basic dance sequence progressing around the room might employ a feather step (four counts), reverse turn with feather finish (eight counts), three step (four counts), natural turn (four counts) with impetus (four count) and feather finish (four count), connecting again to a reverse turn.
 However, rhythmic variation is used to make up for the loss of variety in figures and positions: thus, for example, the weave uses four quick steps in a single measure, while the change of direction uses a two-measure sequence of four slow steps.

 Figures

-International Style Foxtrot is the most tightly defined of all the Foxtrot styles, with instructional and competitive syllabi that are tightly controlled by the Imperial Society of Teachers of Dancing.
-Thus, it is possible to present the following list of International or English style foxtrot figures, although this is by no means an exhaustive list.
+International Style Foxtrot is the most tightly defined of all the Foxtrot styles, with instructional and competitive syllabi that are controlled by the Imperial Society of Teachers of Dancing.
+Below is a (non-exhaustive) list of International or English style foxtrot figures.